Rutgers Cancer Institute of New Jersey

-Sleep apnea is a disorder with pauses in breathing while you are asleep.
+Sleep apnea is a disorder with pauses in breathing.
+It happens during sleep.
 These pauses can last for 10 to 30 seconds at a time.
-During one night, breathing may stop up to 400 times.
+It interrupts sleep.

 Copyright © Nucleus Medical Media, Inc.

 Sleep apnea is more common in men and adults over 40 years.
-Other things that may increase the chances of sleep apnea are:
+Other things that may raise the risk are: